AnotherCodeArtist/CEPWare/README.md

 Under "Sourcecode" you find the sourcecode of the Apache Flink Streaming Jobs which are written in Scala.
 It contains the same as the Application folder.
 The Sourcecode folder is intended if you want to look up code or develop it further.

 # Setup
-To set up everything firstly install docker, python (and pip) and everything you optinally may need.
+1. To set up everything firstly install docker, python (and pip) and everything you optinally may need.
-Secondly, pull this repo.
+2. Secondly, pull this repo.
-Thirdly, go to /Setup, open a shell (cmd/powershell/bash) and run `docker-compose up`.
+3. Thirdly, go to /Setup, open a shell (cmd/powershell/bash) and run `docker-compose up`.
 Wait till everything is up and running.
 The first docker compose up may take around 10 minutes with a solid connection.
-Thourthly, go to /Setup and run `python Setup-Script.py`
+4. Thourthly, go to /Setup and run `python Setup-Script.py`.
+ - This script will prompt you to enter the destination to your CEPWare folder.
+Enter the absolute path to your CEPWare folder.
+ - Afterwards it asks you if you also want to start the automated data script.
+For yes enter 'y' for no everything else.
+5. If you didn't start the data generator through the set up script, go to /Setup and run `python Data-Generator.py'.
+ - This script will prompt you to enter the desired simulation method.
+For Fire 'fire', Failure 'failure', minmax 'minmax'.
+ - Afterwards it asks you if you want the data to be sent to your local CEPWare environment or to a remote URL.
+For local enter 'y' for a remote URL enter the 'URLtoBeSentTo'.
+6. Finally to delete CEPWare go to /Setup and run `python Clear-Docker.py`

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/AnotherCodeArtist/CEPWare.svg?columns=all)](https://waffle.io/AnotherCodeArtist/CEPWare)